gizembg1m/gizembg1m/README.md

 ## About Me 🚀
 - 🎓 I’m currently pursuing a degree in Computer Science.
-- 🧠 I'm passionate about Artificial Intelligence, Machine Learning, and Web Development.
+- 🧠 I'm passionate about  Web Development, Artificial Intelligence, Machine Learning, and IOT.
 - 🌍 I love contributing to open-source projects and collaborating with others.

 ## 🛠 Tech Stack